-It is our obligation to carry out remedial works to the structure of your property such as painting, guttering, fascias, soffits and roofing works.
-We call this work our Planned Works Programme[xlsx] 74KB and endeavour to let you know about this work during the initial stages of planning, so that all leaseholders are aware of our intentions.
+We're obliged to carry out improvements to the structure of your property such as painting, guttering, fascias, soffits and roofing work.
+We call this work our Planned Works Programme and endeavour to let you know about this work during the initial stages of planning, so that you're aware of our intentions.

 Examples of long-term agreements are:

-- Lift maintenance
+- lift maintenance

-- Maintenance of communal boilers
+- maintenance of communal boilers

-- Maintenance of door-entry systems
+- maintenance of door-entry systems

-- Ground maintenance
+- ground maintenance

-- Energy contract for communal lighting
+- energy contract for communal lighting

-- Cleaning of windows and communal areas
+- cleaning of windows and communal areas.

-How we will consult you
+How we'll consult you

-We will take into account any comments we receive and will obtain two estimates from contractors including the most nominated contractor, if applicable.
-We will then send you a second notice with a summary and allow 30 days for written comments.
+We'll take into account the comments we receive and we'll get two estimates from contractors, including the contractor nominated by most leaseholders.
+We aim to procure services and repairs that give good value for money.
+We'll then send you a second notice with a summary and give you a further 30 days for a written comment.